API

 New bucket

 If path is more than just a bucket, will create bucket if create_parents=True; otherwise is a noop.
-If create_parents is False and bucket does not exist, will produce FileNotFFoundError.
+If create_parents is False and bucket does not exist, will produce FileNotFoundError.

-• acl (string, one of bACLs) – access for the bucket itself
+acl (string, one of bACLs) – access for the bucket itself.
+See: https://cloud.google.com/storage/docs/access-control/lists#predefined-acl

 Alias of AbstractFileSystem.makedirs.